Scientific Name

 Origin

-This species is native to the Mediterranean and Central Asia.
+Zygophyllum fabago is native to the Mediterranean Region and Central Asia.
 It grows in open, rocky areas and gravelly soils.

 Description

 Zygophyllum fabago is a shrubby plant with much-branched, spreading stems bearing green, somewhat succulent leaves with two leaflets.
-It grows up to 3.3 feet (1 m) tall, branching from the thickened woody base and forming colonies.
+It can grow up to 3.3 feet (1 m) tall, branching from the thickened woody base and forming colonies.
 This plant is a perennial that acts as an annual in regions with cold winters.
-The leaflets are obovate, up to 1.3 inches (3.3 cm) long, and up to 0.8 inches (2 cm) wide.
+The leaflets are obovate, measuring up to 1.3 inches (3.3 cm) long and 0.8 inches (2 cm) wide.

-Flowers have five petals varying in color from salmon to yellow or white with pinkish veins.
-They are up to 0.3 inches (0.7 cm) in diameter and appear on up to 0.4 inches (1 cm) long stalks in summer.
-Fruits are capsules that contain five seeds.
-They are oblong to cylindric, up to 1.4 inches (3.5 cm) long and 0.25 inches (0.6 cm) in diameter.
+The flowers have five petals varying in color from salmon to yellow or white with pinkish veins.
+They can reach up to 0.3 inches (0.7 cm) in diameter and appear in summer on stalks that can grow up to 0.4 inches (1 cm) long.
+The fruits are capsules that contain five seeds.
+They are oblong to cylindric, measuring up to 1.4 inches (3.5 cm) long and 0.25 inches (0.6 cm) in diameter.

 This plant has invasive potential because of its long taproot that, even if fragmented, can produce a new plant.
 Also, its leaves have a hardy wax coating that protects it from herbicides.
 As a result, it is considered a noxious weed of economic importance in much of the western United States.